Jayden-Cho/Study-note/Data Structure and Analysis/Unit 06/Unit 06 노트.md

 **Implementation of Tree Node**

-- Has 3 references
+- Has 4 references :
   - Left hand side (LHS)
   - Right hand side (RHS)
   - Its own value
   - Its parent node
   - Not implemented here, but
     - LHS stores
-      - Values have lower than its own value
+      - Values have lower than its own value.
     - RHS stores
-      - Values have higher than its own value
+      - Values have higher than its own value.
-    - Just as we all know that the department stores do not have a restroom on the first floor
+    - Just as we all know that the department stores do not have a restroom on the first floor.
 - Other than four references,
   - Simple get/set methods
     - What are the get/set methods?